Published by Christina Riley. Last Updated on October 12, 2023.

 Admission: FREE (Recommended donation of $5)

-The City of Raleigh Museum is working hard to live up to its mission, which is to “Preserve Raleigh’s Past for the Future.”
-The museum collects and cares for artifacts, curates exhibits, and provides educational programming to highlight and interpret the city of Raleigh’s history and heritage.
+The City of Raleigh Museum is working hard to preserve and promote Raleigh’s past.
+The museum collects and cares for artifacts, curates exhibits and provides educational programming to highlight and interpret the city of Raleigh’s history and heritage.

 Enjoy their current exhibits, with recent examples focused on the Women’s Suffrage Movement and another on the history of Dix Hill, one of Raleigh’s newest parks.